Human trafficking in the United States: Commercial sexual exploitation of children

 Especially vulnerable are the homeless and runaways.
 The National Runaway Switchboard said in 2009 that one-third of runaway youths in America will be lured into prostitution within 48 hours on the streets.
 This view of adolescent prostitution in the United States as primarily driven by pimp-exploiters and other "sex traffickers" was challenged by SNRG-NYC in their 2008 New York City study which interviewed over 300 under-age prostitutes and found that only 10% reported having pimps.
 A 2012 study done in Atlantic City, New Jersey, by the same group incorporated an extended qualitative ethnographic component that looked specifically at the relationship between pimps and adolescents engaged in street-based sex markets.
 This study found the percentage of adolescents who had pimps to be only 14% and that those relationships were typically misidentified by youth as mutual, and non-exploitative.
 Various trauma responses, including trauma bonds, normalization and lack of information on the issue left only 1/3 of victims identifying their experience as commercial sexual exploitation.

 The New York State Office of Children and Family Services estimated in 2007 that New York City is home to more than 2,000 sexually exploited children under 18.
-At least 85 percent of these youths state-wide have had some contact with the child welfare system, mostly through abuse or neglect proceedings.
+At least 85 percent of these youths statewide have had some contact with the child welfare system, mostly through abuse or neglect proceedings.
 In New York City, 75 percent have been in foster care.
 Mishi Faruqee, who is in charge of juvenile justice issues for the Correctional Association of New York, questioned the reliability of the estimate.
 "We believe that number is really an undercount."
 This is confirmed by SNRG-NYC's New York City population estimate of 2008 which was 3,946.

-Super Bowls

-Law authorities have led sting operations in connection with Super Bowl games.
-During the Super Bowl XLVIII, authorities arrested 45 pimps and rescued 25 child victims of human trafficking.
-During Super Bowl XLIX, authorities led a sting operation called National Day of Johns and arrested almost 600 people and rescued 68 victims.
-Publicity surrounding the Super Bowl provides opportunities for public awareness of sex trafficking.
+Some researchers have estimated that there may be up to three million victims of domestic minor sex trafficking in the United States.